jheussler/rfc/rfc-template.md

-# Objective PHP RFC: <Your Title Here>
+# ObjectivePHP RFC: <Your Title Here>

 >  * Version: 0.9
 >  * Date: 2013-02-24 (use today's date here)
 >  * Author: Your Name, your_email_address@example.com
 >  * Status: Draft (or Under Discussion or Accepted or Declined - please also apply matching label on issue)

-This is a suggested template for Objective PHP Request for Comments (RFCs).
+This is a suggested template for ObjectivePHP Request for Comments (RFCs).

 Change this template to suit your RFC.
 Not all RFCs need to be tightly specified.